lsxliron/Zahn-Center-Hackathon-Starter-Kit/flask_example/README.md

 ## SQLALCHEMY
 [SQLAlchemy](http://www.sqlalchemy.org) is the most common ORM for python.
 If you will use it correctly, it will make your life easier.

-Instead of creating SQL tables and perform insert, deletions and update using plain SQL, you can define a model which represents a table using Python.
+Instead of creating SQL tables and perform insertions, deletions and updates using plain SQL, you can define a model which represents a table using Python.
 Then, you can perform SQL queries in a Pythonic way.

 The `models.py` defines a Ticker object as following
 ```python